EU Taxonomy Regulation

 3. Investors

-Institutional investors and asset managers are required to disclose how they use the Taxonomy in their investment decision-making processes.
-They must report how their investments align with the Taxonomy’s sustainable activities, thus helping investors make more informed decisions about the sustainability of their portfolios.
+Institutional investors and asset managers are compelled to explain their application of the Taxonomy in their investment-making process – this will entail detailing how their assets connect with sustainable activities under the Taxonomy to enable investors to make informed choices around the sustainability of their portfolios.

 4. Public Authorities